LycoKodo/1831E/README.md

-### LycoKodo: Im not bothered to change this XD
-## Welcome To the 1831 Common Codebase! 🔥🚀
+## Welcome To 1831E's Cafe! - This time serving: Coke 🔥🚀
 ---
 Welcome Adventurer!
-This repository is a merged effort between programmers of active V5RC teams **1831E and 1831A** in the "high stakes" season.
+This is the **worlds comp code repository** for the active V5RC team **1831E** in the "high stakes" season.

-With this project, we are aiming to extend upon the existing LemLib project by @SizzinSeal and its contributors, optimising it for the "high stakes" season.
+With this project, we are aiming to extend upon the existing LemLib project (Now V4 or stable branch) by @SizzinSeal and its contributors, optimising it for the "high stakes" season.

 If you decide to use our code, please consider **starring our project** (and lemlib) to support us!
+(Extra credits to 1831A MS)

 ---